Goshido/android-vulkan/docs/proper-ui.md

 <img src="./images/ui-incorrect-text-blending.png"/>

-The text looks thinner in _Android-Vulkan_ implementation.
+The text looks thinner in _Android-Vulkan_ implementation than _Google Chrome_ implementation.

 On the first though it could be subpixel rendering on the _Window_.
 It has impact on appearance of course.
 But I assure you that this is not the main contribution to the visuals.